 Health centers are to indicate the vendor, product name, version number, and ONC-certified health IT product list number.
-(More information is available at https://chpl.healthit.gov/#/search.)
+This information is available on the Certified Health IT Product List.
+Select the most current version number being used.
 If you have more than one EHR (if, for example, you acquired another practice with its own EHR), report the EHR that will be the successor system or the EHR used for capturing primary medical care.

 - 1a1.
 Vendor

 - 1a2.
 Product Name

 - 1a3.
 Version Number

-- 1a4.
+1a4.
 ONC-certified Health IT Product List Number